 The form asks people to identify who they’re traveling with and what the relation between you and the others is.
 If you don’t answer these questions honestly, it qualifies as intentional misrepresentation on the form which is liable for legal action.
 Whether you agree with it or not they will punish you.

 The European Union

 There’s an additional consideration when carrying funds across Australian borders, where you have to declare “bearer negotiable instruments”.
-You don’t have to necessarily declare these when you enter Australia, unless a law enforcement official asks you to do so.
-BNIs (Bearer negotiable instruments) include checks, bills of exchange, promissory notes, traveller’s checks, bearer bonds, money orders and postal orders.
+You don’t have to necessarily declare these when you enter Australia unless a law enforcement official asks you to do so.
+BNIs (Bearer negotiable instruments) include checks, bills of exchange, promissory notes, traveler’s checks, bearer bonds, money orders, and postal orders.
 The total values of BNIs must exceed AUD 10,000 for anyone to ask you to declare them.
 In case you are, you should fill out the Cross-Border Movement – BNI form.

 What About Gold Bullion?

 Gold bullion isn’t cash, but it falls under the heading of a BNI.
 All countries around the world treat all valuables, including gold bullions, as assets with significant monetary value.
 You’re also required to declare the value of the gold you’re carrying with you across borders in probably all countries around the world.
 There are only a few countries that don’t require you to declare your assets, like Switzerland, Singapore, and Hong Kong.